 7. Takos Al Pastor

 There is always a queue to eat one of these tacos for a reason: price and quality are not always at odds.
-Years go by and the level of their famous tacos is maintained, although the price has gone up a little: a little over one euro.
-Yes, just over a single euro for some of the best tacos in Madrid.
-Don’t leave without trying the cochinita pibil and, of course, their specialty, tacos al pastor with the classic achiote marinade.
+Years go by and the level of their famous tacos remains the same, although the price has gone up a bit: a little more than one euro.
+Yes, just over one euro for some of the best tacos in Madrid.
+You should not leave without trying the cochinita pibil and, of course, their specialty, the tacos al pastor with the classic adobe of achiote.

 Calle de la Salud, 13 (downtown)